New Order

 “DROP THAT GHETTOBLASTER!”

-Located at 156 W Main Street in downtown Lexington, The Metro was in operation from roughly 1990 to 1993.
-It came third in the succession of gay-owned bars (Cafe LMNOP, Great Moments) that appealed to a mixed crowd and played alternative dance music.
-During regular hours it was a dyke bar but on Friday and Saturday nights from 1:30 to 4:30am DJs Chad and Joe would spin bands like Depeche Mode and New Order for an 18-and-up crowd that was a mixture of gay/straight/male/female/white/black/young/old.
+Located at 156 W Main Street in downtown Lexington, Kentucky, The Metro was in operation from roughly 1990 to 1993.
+It came third a succession of gay-owned bars (Cafe LMNOP, Great Moments) that appealed to a mixed crowd, and played alternative dance music.
+During regular hours it was a lesbian bar but on Friday and Saturday nights from 1:30 to 4:00 a.m.
+DJs Chad and Joe would spin bands like Depeche Mode and New Order for an 18-and-up crowd that was a mixture of gay/straight/male/female/white/black/young/old.
 During the fall of 1990 it became the first gay club I’d ever set foot in, a full year before I turned 21.

 This is the first of two mixes that capture the sound of those nights.
 By the tail-end of 1991 James Brown Is Dead came along and suddenly techno wiped away melodic, song-based dance music.
 I started DJing at The Bar in May of 1992 so my Metro days came to an end.

-I hope someone from the old crowd finds this mix; I’ve not seen any of them in 15 years.
+I hope someone from the old crowd finds this mix; I’ve not seen any of them in many years.

 As a side note I’d like to add that I had a lot of trouble recording this mix.
 I had to do it five or six times due to repeated technical difficulties, and it made me laugh because these are the songs I learned how to DJ with, and it was like my skills had reverted to that beginner level all over again.
 I should have left a great big train wreck right in the middle of it for old time’s sake.